Jekplex/ruby_chess/README.md

-# ruby_chess
+# Ruby Chess

-Command line chess game written in Ruby.
+A command line chess game written in Ruby.

+Currently only designed for two players.